phenopolis/pheno4j/README.md

 ```
 CREATE CONSTRAINT ON (p:Variant) ASSERT p.variantId IS UNIQUE;
 CREATE CONSTRAINT ON (p:Person) ASSERT p.personId IS UNIQUE;
-CREATE CONSTRAINT ON (p:AnnotatedGene) ASSERT p.geneId IS UNIQUE;
+CREATE CONSTRAINT ON (p:GeneSymbol) ASSERT p.geneSymbol IS UNIQUE;
 CREATE CONSTRAINT ON (p:AnnotatedVariant) ASSERT p.variantId IS UNIQUE;
 CREATE CONSTRAINT ON (p:Term) ASSERT p.termId IS UNIQUE;
-CREATE CONSTRAINT ON (p:geneSymbol) ASSERT p.termId IS UNIQUE;
+CREATE CONSTRAINT ON (p:GeneId) ASSERT p.geneId IS UNIQUE;
 ```
 # Example Cypher Queries
 ## All Variants for an individual